 Drink It Straight

 It’s true: Drinking pickle juice is a trend.
-Some claim that a few sips of pickle juice can deliver electrolytes that ease cramping or muscle fatigue.
+Some claim that a few sips of pickle juice can deliver electrolytes that ease cramping or muscle fatigue, as well as these health benefits.
 You can even buy canned pickle brine.
 Don’t knock it until you try it!